jdkruzr/BooxPalma2RootGuide/README.md

 Now, I have tried to get around this on my Go 10.3 by writing the old, unrooted boot partitions back to the device using the same methods you will see below, and in the process soft-bricked my device and had to reinstall everything from recovery, which I must stress is kind of a pain in the butt.
 I'm not entirely sure what happened here.
 It could be that I mistook the old boot partitions from a *different* device for the ones from my Go 10.3 and that's how I screwed it up, by writing e.g. the boot partitions from my Palma 2 to my Go 10.3, unsurprisingly causing it to go kaput.
 (I increasingly think that's the case, honestly.)
 But it could also be that for whatever reason, this just doesn't work (a firmware write counter? idk, something, impossible to say), and if you want to apply an incremental update you will simply have to go into recovery and restore the firmware from there, possibly losing your data in the process (which would be fine, because you backed up anything you couldn't afford to lose before you started, right? 😉).

 # K, How Does This Work?
 So, first, these instructions are for Windows.
-If you know how to do this on other operating systems, please let me know and if you like I'll add the contents of your guide to mine or simply link to yours.
+For macOS instructions, see [below](#macos-instructions).

 You will need the following:
 * The ["EDL" utility](https://www.temblast.com/edl.htm) which is used to interface with Qualcomm devices like your Palma 2 on a lower level
 * A ["loader" file](https://github.com/bkerler/Loaders/blob/main/lenovo_motorola/0000000000000000_bdaf51b59ba21d8a_fhprg.bin) for EDL which permits it to communicate with the device correctly